 I can just imagine Braids 2016 in this corner of the US.
 It’s going to be HUGE!!

 Did you guess Austin, Texas?
 And that was not the only display at the airport.
 The Weavers and Spinners Society of Austin had an exhibit there too aptly entitled ”Flying Shuttles”.
 I had met seven of the weavers who had things on display ranging from felted sculptures to basketry to wall hangings to wearable fabrics to ply-split braided jewelry.
-Three of these talented ladies took my class.
+Three of these talented ladies later wove with me.

-I taught a two-day class on Complementary-Warp Pick-Up with some new faces as well as returning students.
+I wove Complementary-Warp Pick-Up with some new faces as well as returning weavers.
 It s my third visit to Austin and third stay with Eileen and Guy.
-I had eight weavers aged from 18 to 79 producing sweet bands decorated with pick-up patterns.
-Eileen and Guy’s park-like back yard perched above a pretty creek along with a Saturday evening symphony concert made this a perfect venue in which to wind down at the end of my US spring tour.
+Eight weavers came aged from 18 to 79 producing sweet bands decorated with pick-up patterns.
+Eileen and Guy’s park-like back yard perched above a pretty creek along with a Saturday evening symphony concert made this a perfect venue in which to wind down at the end of my trip.

 And then it was…..Hello Sydney!!

-A couple of weeks to recharge and then I shall be doing some teaching here.
+A couple of weeks to recharge with family and then I shall be doing some weaving here.
 It is strange to have the days getting shorter, see the fallen leaves and feel the slide into winter after the lengthening days and blooming gardens in the US.
 Still, the garden is full of color and sound with visits from flocks of raucous lorikeets every evening!

 See you next week….